 The pressure-sensitive Home button powered by taptic engine works pretty effectively on the iPhone 7 and 7 Plus.
 Case in point, it allows you to take screenshots on your iPhone 7/7 Plus as easily as ever before.

-The method of capturing screenshot on the iPhone 7 still requires the combination of Home and ON/OFF buttons.
-Though the process is same, the feeling is slightly different.
+The method of capturing a screenshot on the iPhone 7 still requires the combination of Home and ON/OFF buttons.
+Though the process is the same, the feeling is slightly different.
 More after the jump: